Yank. Rip. Stick.

 I was engaged in a fierce scotch-tape ripping session, at the tween age of 10, attaching glossy posters of my favorite artists on my wall.
 I snipped out glamorous photoshoot sessions of 90s stars from popular magazines, such as Seventeen, Cosmopolitan, and Teen Vogue.

 While humming “I Want It That Way,” I taped my Backstreet Boys poster to the wall, and shamelessly erected a glorious, giant picture of their boy-band rival, NSYNC, right next to it.
-My girl classmates demanded that I either be team Backstreet Boys or NSYNC, but I couldn’t choose.
+My female classmates demanded that I either be team Backstreet Boys or NSYNC, but I couldn’t choose.
 “Show Me the Meaning of Being Lonely” made me sway just as much as “Bye, Bye, Bye” made me dance around my room.

 “Dad!
 Dad!
 Dad!”
 I yelled at the top of my lungs.
 “Come and see this!
 I’ve finished my wall collage!”

 My dad sauntered into my room, and I spotted him side-eyeing my Britney Spears poster.
 He was always vociferous about his disdain for Spears’ nasally vocals, but he couldn’t deny that her songs were catchy.
 I once caught him red-handed humming “Oops … I Did It Again.”
 But in his defense, if I had a 10-year-old daughter blasting that same track all day, I’m sure it’d get stuck in my head, too.

 “The collage looks nice and all, Kim, but I have one question,” my father said while admiring my wall.
 “Why do you have to put other people’s faces on your wall?
 Don’t you think it would be better if it were your face that others were putting on their wall?”

 “Huh?
 But … why would they do that?
 I’m no one special.
 I don’t have an album.
 I’m not a dancer or a singer.
 I’m just me,” I replied.